Now, Nextcloud and ownCloud are similar in so many ways that it often confuses people.

 Unfortunately, Frank Karlitschek, along with several original developers, left ownCloud Inc after running into issues with the company’s functioning.

-Some of the problems included:
+Some problems included:

 - Key management and Investors did not understand the concept of open source.